What is lambda in Python

 (lambda x : 2*x)(2)

-We will surround the lambda expression with parentheses followed by parentheses surrounding the arguments we want to pass to the lambda.
+Surround the lambda expression with parentheses followed by parentheses surrounding the arguments you want to pass to the lambda.

 This is the output of the lambda call: